jiangyangzhou/mnist_tutorial/README.md

   LinearSVC got test score: 91.80%
   SVC  got test score:  94.46%   (It is too slow.......)

+- In pytorch part,
-And in pytorch part, I designed a simple convolution neural network based on Vgg Net.
+I designed a simple convolution neural network based on Vgg Net.
 It achieved **99.38%**  score on test set.
 Cheers!
 Convolution neural network is very powerful, just one epoch, it achieved remarkable precision.